JK-Rolling/DuinoCoinI2C_RPI/README.md

 Use Pico slave code for Raspberry Pi Pico.
 Logic Level Converter (LLC) is not required as both RPi and Pico operates at 3.3V.

+## Arduino Mbed OS RP2040 version 2.3.1

-Use Arduino Mbed OS RP2040 Boards **version 2.3.1**.
+For out-of-box experience, use Arduino Mbed OS RP2040 Boards **version 2.3.1**.
 Install it from Arduino IDE board manager

+Default I2C pin `SDA - GP6` `SCL - GP7`

+## Arduino Mbed OS RP2040 version 2.8.0

+For version 2.8.0, hack `.../packages/arduino/hardware/mbed_rp2040/2.8.0/libraries/Wire/Wire.cpp` line:155

+From `char buf[240];` to `char buf[72];`.
+This hack should solve Pico pulling down SCL after receiving first job

+Default I2C pin `SDA - GP4` `SCL - GP5`

+## Relocating I2C pins

-Raspberry Pi Pico default I2C pin uses `SDA - GP6` `SCL - GP7`.
-However, user can change the I2C pin by modifying `pins_arduino.h` file installed in mbed_rp2040.
+User can change the I2C pin by modifying `pins_arduino.h` file installed in mbed_rp2040.

 The motivation to change the default I2C pin is to make the board rig building friendly because now the I2C pin have the same side as the `Vsys` pin